 Social touches warm up prospects.
 Email sequences drive action.
 Together, they’re more powerful than either alone.

-• Send a connection request with a personalized note.
+- Send a connection request with a contextual note (no pitch)

 This isn’t spray and pray.
 It’s orchestrated.
 Multi-channel.
 Human.